mpstm/millionspersecond/OnBoardIntern.md

        How C was created .. etc anything one technical papers

-   2. 3HR read about Programming C Language try simple code using basic language library provided by C Langage download source of git or strace see how its been strcture
+   2. 3HR read about Programming C Language write a program to hide write/collect the program to find

    3.  break an hour
-   4  3 Hr Write small programe using C upload git hub.
+   4  3 Hr Play hide and seek
+      run the program that has hidden something run the tracer program to find what is hidden

    5. ( 5 to 6 or 6 to 7 ) web session.
    5. ( 6 PM yo 7 ) 1 Hrs each one share web session of
       your topic 15-20 minutes
       10 minutes each sessions.
    6. End of the day ( Good night )

-   ----------------- Go and enjoy the life with friends and family ----------
+Go and enjoy the life with friends and family